JuliaImages/juliaimages.github.io/docs/src/imagesegmentation.md

 Pkg.add("ImageSegmentation")
 ```

-## Functions
+## Algorithms

 All the segmentation algorithms (except Fuzzy C-means) return a struct `SegmentedImage`
 that captures most of the details regarding the segments.
+It has the following components:

 * `image_indexmap`      : An array conatining the assigned labels for each pixel
 * `segment_labels`      : List of all the applied labels